kutlwano10/KUTRAM406_BCL2401_GroupC_Kutlwano-Ramotebele_DJS04/myREADME.md

 **Solutions:**

-- i only refactored my initializeBook() ,i needed more time to finish the project , since i was starting to get an idea of what i had to you
+- i only refactored my initializeBook() ,i needed more time to finish the project , since i was starting to get an idea of what i had to you.
+-

 **Improvements:**